kimseonw07/kimseonw07.github.io/essays/asking-smart-questions.md

 ---

 ## AI Use Disclosure
-I used ChatGPT to help organize my essay structure and to improve clarity and flow.
-The selection of the examples, interpretation, and final writing decisions reflect my understanding and judgment.
+I used ChatGPT to help generate representative examples of "smart" and "not smart" Stack Overflow-style questions, as well as to organize and refine the structure of this essay.
+All interpretations and conclusions reflect my own understanding.